noOdin1/calculator_Odin/README.md

 The older codes will be saved in to 2 separate files, script1.js script2.js
-The 2 files were the 2 separate solutions that I thought of as a solution to the calculator problem.
+The 2 files were the 2 separate solutions that I thought of as for the calculator problem.

 Assignment requirements: